 In fact, the median pay for Computer Support Specialists was $53,470 per year in 2018.
 Network and Computer Systems Administrators, as well as Information Security Analysts, earned, on average, $82,050 and $98,350, respectively.
 Add on top of that the many employee benefits, such as health care, paid parental leave, 401(k), tuition reimbursements, education incentives, etc.

-Con: Tech Jobs are Stressful
+Con: Jobs in the IT Industry are Stressful

 Stress will probably be part of the job description when working in IT If you’re in a Help-Desk position, you’ll likely have to deal with all sorts of people who’ve already lost their patience with their computers.
 Systems Administrators, Network Administrators, or anyone who has anything to do with cybersecurity will also be under a great deal of stress.
 The nature of their job will always keep them on high alert, while even the smallest mistake can cause big problems.

 It’s also important to note that most IT jobs work on deadlines.
 Network Administrators, for instance, are often called to create user accounts or test new systems by a certain date.
 It’s not uncommon for these deadlines to be completely unreasonable for the amount of work required, but you will be expected to deliver nonetheless.

 Pro: Jobs in IT Provide Great Job Security

 As we said in the beginning, the tech industry is growing at an accelerated rate.
 According to the same BLS data from above, the number of IT jobs are projected to grow by 12% from 2018 to 2028.
 That’s an additional 546,200 new jobs over the coming years.
 In the cybersecurity sector alone, there is a global shortage of two million skilled professionals.
 Every year in the U.S., 40,000 jobs for information security analysts go unfilled.